 View and edit overview information

 The Overview tab also includes options to open, add to favorites, categorize the item, share the item, edit metadata, and add ratings and comments.
-Some types of item pages have additional options; for example, you can publish apps from the item page of configurable apps, update or download files such as CSV files, create an app from a web map or web scene, and export data from export-enabled hosted feature layers.
+Some types of item pages have additional options; for example, you can publish apps from the item page of configurable apps, update or download files such as comma-separated values (CSV) files, create an app from a web map or web scene, and export data from export-enabled hosted feature layers.
 If you have the correct privileges, you can publish maps and data as hosted web layers.
 Administrators and those with the correct privileges can also change the owner of an item in the portal.

 For a comprehensive list of supported item types, see What can you add to your portal?